-Provision and Use of Work Equipment Regulations (PUWER) 1998
+Provision and Use of Work Equipment Regulations (PUWER) 1998/Provision and Use of Work Equipment Regulations (PUWER) (Northern Ireland) 1999

-PUWER 1998 replaces PUWER 1992 which implemented the European Directive about work equipment.
 The regulations place a duty on employers to provide safe plant and equipment.
 They contain general requirements covering hazards, and specific minimum requirements on particular hazards.
 The regulations cover all equipment provided for use at work, whether new, second-hand, leased or hired.
-Though PUWER 1998 applies to all lifting equipment, there is a separate set of regulations called Lifting Operations and Lifting Equipment Regulations (LOLER) 1998 which deals with specific hazards and risks associated with lifting equipment and lifting operations.
+Though PUWER applies to all lifting equipment, there is a separate set of regulations called Lifting Operations and Lifting Equipment Regulations (LOLER) which deal with specific hazards and risks associated with lifting equipment and lifting operations.